swar8080/obsidian-plugin-update-tracker/README.md

 ## Know when installed plugins have updates

-This subtle icon is added to the status bar:
+This small icon is added to the status bar:

 ![image](https://user-images.githubusercontent.com/17691679/193410461-5882744b-670a-4cf9-9606-2864dba148d1.png): When 5 plugins have updates